Neurodiversity And Mental Health: Supporting The Neurodiverse

 According to a study done by Deloitte, work teams that include neurodivergent professionals can be 30% more productive than those without them.
 Depending on the type and level, these individuals have also been shown to be more creative and better at problem-solving and understanding patterns than neurotypical people tend to be.
 Finally, their way of experiencing the world can simply bring diversity and a unique perspective to the table, which can be valuable in any setting.
 In other words, neurodivergent people have a lot to contribute.

-However, it’s not unusual for them to be misunderstood, judged, excluded, discriminated against, and even bullied or harassed as a result of their natural way of behaving and interacting with others, which can result in self-esteem challenges among this population.
+However, it’s not unusual for people in this group to be misunderstood, judged, excluded, discriminated against, and even bullied or harassed as a result of their natural way of behaving and interacting with others, which can result in self-esteem challenges among this population.
 It’s also worth noting that these individuals often experience mental health conditions like depression or anxiety, which can further negatively affect self-esteem.
 For example, as many as 80% of adults with ADHD also have a coexisting or “comorbid” mental health disorder, such as a mood or anxiety disorder, eating disorder, or substance use disorder.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.